 FOI officer questions #

-- I just got here from bottom of an FOI request, what is going on? #
+- I just got here from the bottom of an FOI request, what is going on? #

 WhatDoTheyKnow is a service run by a charity.
 It helps ordinary members of the public make FOI requests, and easily track and share the responses.